Welcome to Telrhin. A world setting for dice & paper roleplaying games. Home to our campaigns since 1984.

 A good roleplaying game is about the characters and their story.
 Rules help shape the reality and lend a certain flavor, but if anything a good game is good despite the rules.

 Of course some players play for the rules, approaching a roleplaying game as a tactical strategy game with rules as a tool to manipulate to their advantage.
-Though I've enjoyed many a good discussion/argument over a rule while a game is in progress, these people usually suck as roleplayers and might be served in games with boards and minis.
+Though I've enjoyed many a good discussion/argument over a rule while a game is in progress, these people usually suck as roleplayers and might be better served in games with boards and minis.

 If the story is good and the world is rich, all a player really needs to know is that every time they stab someone the same thing happens.